 Written by Will Duru, BSc (Hons) Sport and Exercise Science, Level 3 Personal Trainer

-fit and building strength doesn’t require an expensive gym membership or fancy equipment.
+Building strength doesn’t require an expensive gym membership or fancy equipment.
 In fact, home workouts have surged in popularity in recent years – over 70% of fitness enthusiasts plan to continue exercising at home post-pandemic due to the convenience and time saved.
 With just your body weight and a bit of space, you can perform bodyweight strength training that delivers serious results.
 This guide covers the benefits of bodyweight exercise, key moves to get strong at home, progressions to keep challenging yourself, plus how the Just12Reps no-equipment workout app can create personalised routines to keep you on track.

 Why Choose Bodyweight Workouts at Home?